-Late last week, reports emerged of a variant of ransomware known as “WannaCry” began infecting Windows computers, and was spotted in about 70 countries.
+In recent weeks, reports emerged of a variant of ransomware known as “WannaCry” began infecting Windows computers, and was spotted in about 70 countries.

 A well-known form of malware, ransomware ruthlessly holds a computer’s data for ransom via encryption.
 If the user doesn’t pay the cybercriminal a certain amount of money within a certain amount of time, their data will be lost forever.

 In this particular case, WannaCry demands that users pay a $300 ransom in bitcoin.
 If the user does not pay within three days, the amount will be doubled.
 If payment is not made within a week, the files will be deleted.